 - Interventions may include different materials or groupings, adults developing interventions it may not mean extra time. - If an plan is needed it should be crisp with 3 to 4 targets, discussed with parents, record targets, teaching strategies, provision, review date, and outcomes, and should be reviewed termly, in a in a process that should not be unduly formal.
-Monitoring will be undertaken continuously. - If following intervention in school progress is not being improved then advice from specialist agencies may be sought. - Triggers could include little progress over time, NC levels below age expected level or serious behavioral/physical/sensory/communication/ interaction difficulties - SENCo/Head of Learning/teacher/external agency representatives will consider range of approaches/materials including ICT with the pu pils difficulties.
+Monitoring will be undertaken continuously. - If following intervention in school progress is not being improved then advice from specialist agencies may be sought. - Triggers could include little progress over time, NC levels below age expected level or serious behavioral/physical/sensory/communication/ interaction difficulties - SENCo/LSCo/teacher/external agency representatives will consider range of approaches/materials including ICT - Progress is reviewed by SENCo/LSCo/Class teacher and advice given as how to deal with the pupils difficulties.